aquova/KA-Rando/README.txt

-Romhacking.net and the Data Crystal wiki for their reference materials Randomizer Central discord for their assistance Nintendo and HAL Laboratories for originally creating the game You!
-For using my software.
+Romhacking.net and the Data Crystal wiki for their reference materials Randomizer Central discord for their assistance Nintendo and HAL Laboratories for originally creating the game And you, for using my software.
 Thank you!